adoboscan21/Memory-Tools-Client-Node/README.md

 - **TLS is Essential**: Always use TLS for connections to your MemoryTools server, especially in production environments, to ensure data encryption in transit.
 - **Certificate Verification**: For production, it's **highly recommended** to set `rejectUnauthorized` to `true` (which is the default) and provide a `serverCertPath` to the CA certificate that signed your server's certificate.
 This verifies that you are connecting to the legitimate server and prevents man-in-the-middle attacks.
 - **`rejectUnauthorized: false`**: Only use `rejectUnauthorized: false` for development or testing purposes, where the security implications are understood and acceptable (e.g., self-signed certificates in a controlled, isolated environment).
 Never use this in production.
+- **Authentication Credentials**: Always pass user credentials (`username` and `password`) to the `MemoryToolsClient` constructor to ensure your operations are authorized.
+Without credentials, you may only be able to perform anonymous operations, which the server will likely restrict.
+- **Credential Management**: Avoid hardcoding credentials in your code.
+Instead, use environment variables, a secret management service, or a secure configuration file to manage your database credentials.